okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/products/shanghai-Y-10.md

 ---

-## Why I Recreated It as a CAD Model — CNY 2026
+## Why I Recreated It as a CAD Model — Chinese New Year 2026

 In Chinese New Year 2026, I chose to recreate the Shanghai Y-10 as a full CAD model.